-An applicant must have extreme limitation of one, or marked limitation of two, of the following areas of mental functioning (see 12.00F):
+An applicant must have an extreme limitation of one, or marked limitation of two, of the following areas of mental functioning:

-Applicants must have a medically documented history of a "serious and persistent" disorder occurring over a period of at least 2 years, and there is evidence of each of the following:
+Applicants must have a medically documented history of a "serious and persistent" disorder occurring over a period of at least two years, and there must be evidence of each of the following:

-Medical treatment, mental health therapy, psychosocial support(s), or a highly structured setting(s) that is ongoing and that diminishes the symptoms and signs of mental disorder (see 12.00G2b)
+- Medical treatments, mental health therapy, psychosocial supports, or highly structured settings that are ongoing and diminish the symptoms and signs of mental disorder.

-Marginal adjustment, that is, there is minimal capacity to adapt to changes in the environment or to demands that are not already part of daily life (see 12.00G2c).
+- Marginal adjustment or minimal capacity to adapt to changes in the environment or to demands that are not already part of daily life.

 These requirements may be extensive, but they do not have to stand in the way of you obtaining the SSDI benefits you are entitled to under the law.
 With an experienced disability advocate to help guide you through the application process and provide the support you need to meet the necessary requirements, you take the first steps toward managing your condition.
 Contact the SSDI advocates at Disability Experts of Florida today for a fast and easy consultation to explore what options are available to you.